 In 1995 she joined Sterling Brands, the New York brand- design consultancy, and became president of its design division in 1996 — a post she held for twenty years.
 Through Sterling she directed design and strategy for Burger King, Tropicana, Hershey’s, Kimpton Hotels, Gillette, Haagen-Dazs, No Yes and dozens more American consumer brands.
 Sterling was acquired by the Omnicom Group in 2008; Millman continued as president until departing in 2016.

 In 2005 she launched Design Matters, a long-form interview podcast on Voice America — the first major podcast dedicated to graphic design.
-The programme moved to Design Observer in 2017 and has continued as the single most-cited public platform in contemporary graphic-design discourse.
-Guests across 450+ episodes have included Massimo Vignelli, Milton Glaser, Seth Godin, Malcolm Gladwell, Marina Abramović, Michael Stipe, Roxane Gay, Edward Tufte and dozens more.
+The programme moved to Design Observer in 2017.
+Guests across more than 650 episodes have included Massimo Vignelli, Milton Glaser, Seth Godin, Malcolm Gladwell, Marina Abramović, Michael Stipe, Roxane Gay, Edward Tufte and dozens more.

 In 2009 she and Steven Heller co-founded the School of Visual Arts Masters in Branding programme in New York — the first US graduate programme dedicated to brand strategy as a design discipline.
 Millman has chaired the programme since launch; alumni have populated senior strategy roles across the American consultancy sector.

-She served as AIGA president in 2008–2009, was a visiting faculty member at SVA and Fashion Institute of Technology through the 2010s, and received the AIGA Medal in 2021.
-Her parallel career as an author — six books from 2007 through 2022 — has produced one of the largest published bodies of work in contemporary graphic design.
+She served as AIGA president in 2008–2009, was a visiting faculty member at SVA and Fashion Institute of Technology through the 2010s, and received the AIGA Medal in 2019.
+Her parallel career as an author spans six books from 2007 through 2022.